 Always Primer Before Painting

-Yes, you need to primer almost every piece of furniture before you paint.
-There are very few exceptions to this rule.
+Yes, you need to prime some pieces of furniture before you paint.
+There are a few exceptions to this rule.
 That’s my opinion and I’ve learned from my mistakes.
 You may get lucky a few times, but then it’s that one piece that bites you!
 Always prime first.
 I used a cheap brush for the primer, because I throw them away.
 No one has time for cleaning brushes.

 I painted the whole the table top with a beautiful Black Wise Owl Paint.
 The paint is creamy, highly pigmented and easy to apply.
 It took only 2 coats to cover this table.
 That great coverage for a chalky type paint.
 My favorite brush to use for painting is the Cling On Brushes.
 It makes painting furniture so much easier.
 Want to know more?
 Ask me.